Siggg/culottes/demo_use_case.md

 Mohamed: " Sure, I spend hours on free software stuff.
 Why ? "

 Jean: " Look, there is this culottes source of Eth for big contributors to open source projects.
-I think you really deserve and need an access to this source.
+I think you really deserve and need some additional income from this source.
 Flash it and I will vote for you. "

+## Mohamed votes Yes for himself

 Mohamed: " Well, ok.
 Let me flash it. "

-## Vote Yes for Mohamed
+Mohamed flashes this QRCode with his mobile phone wallet, from his Ethereum address.

-Mohamed sends a cent of Eth to the QR Code of the culotte for 'big contributors to open source projects'.
+He sends a cent of Eth to the culotte for 'big contributors to open source projects'.

-As soon as his Eth is recevied a vote if opened for him.
+The Culotte twitter account announces it received a 0.01 ETH ballot for Mohamed (Mohamed has an ENS name).
+The tweet links to Mohamed's election page.

+## Jean votes for Mohamed too

-His wallet address is displayed on the screen, with a big question below :
+Jean clicks on Mohamed's election link.
+Mohamed's ENS name is displayed on the screen, with a big question below :

 " Is this the address of a big contributor to open source projects ? "

+Mohamed's election gave him no ETH yet.

-Below " Yes ", we already see one vote, with a cent of Eth.
+Below " Yes ", we already see 0.01 ETH, and 1 ballot from Mohamed himself.

-Below " No ", there is no vote and 0 Eth.
+Below " No ", there is 0 ETH and 0 ballots.

 There is no verdict issued yet.
 So the question is still open.
-Mohamed has received no Eth from this culotte yet.

-Jean connects with Metamask to this page and sends some more Eth to the Yes vote for Mohamed as a big contributor to open source project.
+Jean clicks on Yes and send some more Eth supporting Mohamed's election.

-## Vote No for Mohamed
+## Axel votes against Mohamed

 Axel comes in : " Hey guys, are you serious ???
 Mohamed sure contributes to open source projects.
 But I don't think he qualifies as a 'big' contributor.
 I'll vote No. "

-Axel connects with Metamasl and votes no.
+Axel connects with Metamask and votes no.

-## Monitor votes and verdicts

-Mohamed checks his vote page.
-Has a verdict been issued ?
-Did YES or NO win ?
-Does he get an additional income from this culotte as a big contributor to open source projects ?

-Mohamed subscribes to this culotte discord channel / twitter account / whatever.

-He sees notifications for the votes and maybe for a verdict.
+## Mohamed earns his first income from the culotte

+Or not.

 ## Explore open votes